rojekabc/godot-newgrounds-plugin/README.md

 Verbose | When enabled print out request and response bodies from communication between plugin and NewGrounds.
 The payload is in JSON format.
 Use Threads | This setting is ok, if you have application exported not as HTML5.
 It's automatically disabled by plugin for HTML5.

+# Sample Godot project
+The project may be imported to Godot editor.
+It is fully prepared to use NewGrounds plugin.
+NewGrounds for any call needs _ApplicationId_.
+For put scores or achieve medals session with logged in user is needed.
+To log in a user, the passport URL provided by NewGrounds is used.
+NewGrounds _ApplicationId_ and _SessionId_ are stored in save file on user space.

 # Some open points
 ## Encryption